21Alul21/patients-appointment-scheduling-api/README.md

 # MedManage API – Multi-Tenant Medical Management System

 ## Project Description
 MedManage is a Spring Boot REST API for managing healthcare organizations.
-It provides a subscription based system, enabling subcribed organizations to effectively create, shedule and manage appointments between patients and doctors — with multi-organization (tenant) support.
-It contains a trial dueation for organizations to test the application before choosing to pay for a subscription.
+It provides a subscription based system, enabling subscribed organizations to effectively create, shedule and manage appointments between patients and doctors in an organization.
+It contains a free trial duration for organizations to test the application before choosing to pay for a subscription.

 ## Project Status
 **In development** – key features are being implemented.